Maps

 Graze-ables in Fort Langley

-If you have kids, you’ve probably visited Fort Langley National Historic Site, a Hudson’s Bay Company trading fort that dates back to 1827.
+If you have kids, you’ll want to visit Fort Langley National Historic Site, a Hudson’s Bay Company trading fort that dates back to 1827.
 Beyond the site, the Village of Fort Langley is an utterly charming destination unto itself, its streets lined with unique boutiques and restaurants.
-Spend the day browsing through the antiques mall, then fortify yourself with the fried bannock taco at lelem’ (a local Indigenous-owned cafe) or the bountiful hummus bowl and a glass of Rosé at Sabà Café and Bistro.
+Spend the day browsing through the antiques mall, then fortify yourself with the bountiful hummus bowl and a glass of Rosé at Sabà Café and Bistro.

 Field House Brewing in Abbotsford | Field House Brewing